ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 But a thesis-less trading strategy also cannot be sustainable, because it is vulnerable to crowding.
 As soon as it becomes public, the strategy will begin easing toward market efficiency.
 As soon as it becomes popular, it will begin to lose money.

-The 45 DTE strategy is empirical and popular, thanks to Tasty Works.
+The 45 DTE strategy is empirical and popular, thanks to Tasty Trade.
 Does it have a thesis?

 ### Why the 45 DTE thesis is lacking